jolynnk/travelplanner/README.md

 ## Next Steps

+- User to be able to view the itineraries created by other users
 - Implement Smartinerary feature where a customised itinerary will be provided to the user after they input their preferences on their ideal trip (type of holiday, favourite cuisines, budget etc)
 - Implement map routing feature where directions will be provided for user to move between places